ktaranov/sqlserver-kit/SQL Server Trace Flag.md

 <a id="4610"></a>
 #### Trace Flag: 4610
+Function: Increases the size of the hash table that stores the cache entries by a factor of 8.
-Function: When you use trace flag 4618 together with trace flag 4610, the number of entries in the cache store is limited to 8,192.
-When the limit is reached, SQL 2005 removes some entries from the TokenAndPermUserStore cache store.<br />
+When used together with trace flag 4618 increases the number of entries in the TokenAndPermUserStore cache store to 8,192.<br />
 Link: https://support.microsoft.com/help/959823<br />
 Link: [Docs Trace Flags]<br />
 Link: https://blogs.msdn.microsoft.com/psssql/2008/06/16/query-performance-issues-associated-with-a-large-sized-security-cache/<br />